INFORMSJoC/2021.0349/README.md

 ## Replicating

-Replicating all of the results would be an incredibly time-consuming process.
+Replicating all of the results would be an incredibly time-consuming, or depending on runtime environment, an impossible process.
 Instead, we have put the raw text files containing results from each run in the results/ directory.
 The figures can be created by running the scripts in the results directory.
 There is a README file in that directory explaining how to generate all figures and tables from the paper.